 Cornell University

 Cornell is one of the best universities in the country, and the stats show that.
-It costs a lot to go there (annual price of $51,784), but students usually only rack up $32,428 in loans.
-On top of that, the graduation rate is 93.2%, and students usually make around $53,000 starting salary.
-Cornell University’s acceptance rate is on par with other universities on this list at 14.1%.
-Cornell’s best-ranked major is liberal arts general studies.
+It costs a lot to go there (annual price of $29,651), but students usually only rack up $27,244 in loans.
+On top of that, the graduation rate is 87%, and students usually have a median salary of $87,830 six years after graduation.

 Georgetown University